Round Hill Club

-To pass the written assessment with the COACH rating, you must answer 75% or more of the 96 multiple choice questions on the test correctly.
-To achieve the PRO rating on the written assessment, you must answer 90% or more of the 96 multiple choice questions on the test correctly.
+To pass the written assessment with the ASSOCIATE COACH rating, you must answer 75% or more of the questions on the test correctly.
+To achieve the COACH rating on the written assessment, you must answer 80% or more correctly.
+To achieve the PRO rating on the written assessment, you must answer 90% or more of the questions on the test correctly.

 What do I need to do to pass the Skills assessment?

 To pass the skills assessment with the ASSOCIATE COACH rating, you must display technically sound strokes at a minimum 3.5 skill level while playing and demonstrating.
 Most coaches who achieve the ASSOCIATE COACH rating in Skills play between a 3.5 and 3.75 level.
 No tournament play required.